Avvienash/Real-Time-Pursuit-Evasion-Trajectory-Generation-for-Drones/readme.md

 Future plans include exploring different dynamic systems (e.g., Unicycle Dynamics, Bicycle Dynamics), exploring three-dimensional games, and multi-agent implementation and testing.

-However, in real-world scenarios, drones are not confined to two dimensions or a singular agent.
-Therefore, the future of this research involves expanding the method to 3D environments and incorporating multi-agent scenarios.

 ## REFERENCES